-• the school attended is the nearest appropriate one, as designated by the LA, and
+- the school attended is the nearest appropriate one (APR, area/catchment school), as designated by the LA, and - the distance between home and that school, when measured by the nearest available walking route is three miles or more for children aged eight years and above.
+These distances are referred to as "statutory walking distances".

-- the distance between home and that school, when measured by the nearest available walking route is three miles or more for children aged eight years and above.
-These distances are referred to as "statutory walking distances". - the LA will also provide transport if the school attended is the closest school to your home address and closer than the designated school and the statutory walking distance given above are met.
+the LA will also provide transport if the school attended is the closest school to your home address and closer than the designated school (APR, area/catchment school) and the statutory walking distance given above are met.